More in S & M: Sales & Mktg

 “Yes, continuously creating digital content is important but it is critical for us to bring the content created to our audience out there.
 We have to go out to the field, reach out to them and bring the content to them.”

-I also had an interview with Zuhaila Sedek, MATRADE’s Head of Corporate Communications.
+This was further emphasised in my interview with Zuhaila Sedek, MATRADE’s Head of Corporate Communications.
 MATRADE, or Malaysia’s External Trade Development Corporation in its full form, is an agency under the purview of the Ministry of International Trade and Industry Malaysia.

 A few weeks later, I had the privilege to meet and speak with Faz Kamaruddin, AirAsia’s Head of Talent at the time and her assistant Aisyah at RedQ (RedQ is a code name given to AirAsia’s headquarters in Sepang).